SignifyHQ/collateral-contract-integration-examples/src/solana/examples/collateralTeamTransfer/README.md

 #### 3.1: Ed25519 Instruction

-For collaterals with a single admin, use the standard `Ed25519Program`:
+For collateral accounts with a single admin, use the standard `Ed25519Program`:

 ```typescript
 import { Ed25519Program } from "@solana/web3.js";